 4395 Hortons Lane

-This Southold farm grows six different varieties of organic blueberries, including the sweetheart, an early-growing berry ideal for both baking and eating fresh.
+This Southold farm grows six different varieties of organic blueberries, including the sweetheart, an early growing berry ideal for baking and eating fresh.
 Bhavana Berries also has u-pick melons available in July in addition to large, bright sunflowers.
 The farm is open for u-pick Thursday-Sunday from 10am-4pm, beginning in July.
 There is no entrance fee for guests, pick-your-own berries cost $11.50/lb with no minimum or maximum amount of berries guests can pick.